siunam321/CTF-Writeups/HackTheBox/README.md

-All my super doper HackTheBox writeups will be here.
+All my super doper great HackTheBox writeups will be here.